 MH101 is a one-day-workshop training programme designed to increase participants’ confidence in recognising and responding to people who are experiencing mental health issues or distress.
 Read more

 In this section

-- Background to the Youth Mental Health Project, which addresses concerns about mental health issues in adolescents, such as depression and other mental health disorders, cannabis use, harmful use of alcohol and youth suicide.
+- The Youth Mental Health Project addresses concerns about mental health issues in adolescents, such as depression.
 Read more

 - This section details the cross-agency initiatives for the Youth Mental Health Project.
 Read more